Musan-HaoWu/Musan-HaoWu.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/# academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 My name is Hao Wu.
 You can call me Hao (pronounced as "how") or by my English name Musan.
-Please note that my Chinese name is kind of common, so be careful to distinguish.
+Please note that my Chinese name (昊Hao 吴Wu) is kind of common, so be careful to distinguish.

 I am currently a final-year Ph.D. student at the [Institute of Software](http://english.is.cas.cn/), [University of Chinese Academy of Sciences (UCAS)](https://english.ucas.ac.cn/), where I am fortunate to be supervised by [Prof. Naijun Zhan](https://lcs.ios.ac.cn/~znj/).
 I also completed my undergraduate studies in computer science at UCAS.

 My research interests lie in two main areas:
 - *Verification and Synthesis*.
-My goal is to create an extensible framework that combines symbolic and numerical/neural methods to tackle bottleneck problems in the verification and synthesis of complex systems, such as programs, continuous-time dynamical systems, control systems, stochastic systems, and multi-agent systems.
+My goal is to advance extensible and scalable formal reasoning methodologies for verification and synthesis.
+I investigate a diverse range of systems exhibiting various computational behaviors, including discrete-time programs, continuous-time and hybrid dynamical systems, control systems, stochastic systems, and communication protocols.
-- *Theoretical Computer Science (TCS)*: I investigate foundational theoretical problems in logic, automata, algorithms, complexity, and computability to gain a deeper understanding of these core concepts.
+- *Theoretical Computer Science (TCS)*: I study foundational theoretical problems spanning logic, automata, algorithms, complexity, and computability, with the aim of deepening our understanding of these core concepts.
+Recently, I focus on nonlinear arithmetic reasoning.

 In one sentence, I study the system of systems and the logic of logics.